-These questionnaires are three- to five-item risk factor- and symptom-based, self-administered questionnaires including some of the following variables: age, smoking history, dyspnea, phlegm, functional limitations due to dyspnea, allergy history, wheezing, cough, and frequent colds.
-Two questionnaires were studied in Ontario, Canada^{113,114} and one in Belgium.37 Two recruited from general practices^{37,114} and one recruited from the general population.113 One of the studies included participants with self-reported COPD diagnoses, resulting in a prevalence of previously diagnosed COPD of 10.9 percent.^{88,114} One study recruited smokers only, with a 20 or more pack-year exposure.114 Reference standards varied, with three studies using prebronchodilator or post-bronchodilator FEV1/FVC less than 0.7,^{88,113,117} one using postbronchodilator FEV1/FVC less than 0.7 plus FEV1 less than 0.8,114 and one using prebronchodilator FEV1/FVC less than 0.893 in women.37
+These questionnaires are three- to five-item, risk factor- and symptom-based, self-administered questionnaires, including some of the following variables: age, smoking history, dyspnea, phlegm, functional limitations due to dyspnea, allergy history, wheezing, cough, and frequent colds.
+Two questionnaires were studied in Ontario, Canada^{113,114} and one in Belgium.37 Two recruited from general practices^{37,114} and one recruited from the general population.113 One of the studies included participants with self-reported COPD diagnoses, resulting in a prevalence of previously diagnosed COPD of 10.9 percent.^{88,114} One study recruited smokers only, with a 20 or more pack-year exposure.114 Reference standards varied, with three studies using a pre- or postbronchodilator FEV1/FVC of less than 0.70,^{88,113,117} one using a postbronchodilator FEV1/FVC of less than 0.80,114 and one using a prebronchodilator FEV1/FVC of less than 0.803 in women.37

 The prevalence of COPD varied widely in these studies, from 7.4 to 20.7 percent with spirometry-confirmed COPD (Table 6).
-In the Buffels study reporting COPD severity identified by the questionnaire, 90 percent37 were classified as mild-to-moderate COPD based on the GOLD criteria.
+In the Buffels study reporting COPD severity identified by the questionnaire, 90 percent37 were classified as mild to moderate COPD based on the GOLD criteria.
 Reported AUCs ranged from 0.623 to 0.77.